Keksuccino/docs_fancymenu/docs/fma.md

   "frame_time": 41,
   "frame_time_intro": 41,
   "custom_frame_times": {
-    0: 5000,
+    "0": 5000,
-    1: 5000
+    "1": 5000
   },
   "custom_frame_times_intro": {
   }
 }
 ```

-Frames are zero-based, which means the first frame of the animation is `0`, the second one is `1` and so on.
+Frame indexes are zero-based: the first frame is `0`, the second is `1`, and so on.

-There needs to be a **comma** at the end of every custom frame time entry, **except** of the last one!
+Add a comma after every custom frame-time entry except the last one.

 #### `custom_frame_times_intro`

-This is exactly the same as `custom_frame_times`, but in this case for the **intro** frames.
-Intro frames are **optional** and you will learn more about them later.
+Uses the same format as `custom_frame_times`, but applies to optional intro frames.

-That's it for the `metadata.json` file.
-Save it now and close the text editor.
+Save `metadata.json`.

 ### The Frames

-> Is is recommended to use **200 frames at max** at a **max resolution of 1080p** per animation, because animations eat lots of memory and they are not videos.
-They are meant to be used for short animated loops, not to play full videos with 24 FPS.
+> Keep classic FMA animations at or below 200 frames and 1080p.
+Use [Video](./video) for long or high-frame-rate content.
 {.is-danger}

-The frames of your animated texture go into the `frames` folder.

-Frames need to be **PNG FILES**!
-There is **NO SUPPORT FOR JPEG AND OTHER FORMATS**!

-Every frame **has to** be called just the number of the frame and the file extension.
-The first frame should be called `0.png`, the second one `1.png`, the third one `2.png` and so on.
-The texture will **NOT WORK** if the frames have invalid file names!
+Place normal frames in `frames/`.
+They must be PNG files named sequentially from `0.png`, such as `0.png`, `1.png`, and `2.png`.
+Other formats and names are not supported.

-To **extract frames from videos**, please take a look at [this docs page](/ffmpeg-frames).
+To extract frames from a video, see [Extracting Frames with FFmpeg](./ffmpeg-frames).

 <br>
 <img width="574" alt="Screenshot_4" src="https://gist.github.com/assets/35544624/eac54695-b57a-4919-8740-4e5c8aad649c">

 ### The Intro

-This feature is **OPTIONAL**.

-The **intro** feature of FMA files is a special way to play some frames **before** the actual frames of the `frames` folder start playing.

-The intro will **never loop** and only plays the very first time the animation plays, which allows you to play something like a fade-in animation before the actual animation starts playing in a loop.

-Intro frames go into the `intro_frames` folder and work the same as normal frames:

-Frames need to be **PNG FILES**!
-There is **NO SUPPORT FOR JPEG AND OTHER FORMATS**!

-Every frame **has to** be called just the number of the frame and the file extension.
-The first frame should be called `0.png`, the second one `1.png`, the third one `2.png` and so on.
-The texture will **NOT WORK** if the frames have invalid file names!
+Place optional intro frames in `intro_frames/`.
+They follow the same PNG naming rules as normal frames, play once before the normal sequence, and do not loop.

 ### Packing the FMA File

-Now everything important is in the `fancymenu_animation` folder, so you can pack your FMA file now!

-Packing the FMA file basically just means to pack the folder content to a ZIP file.
-The content needs to be in the **ROOT of the ZIP** file, so it can't be in an extra folder inside the ZIP.

-On Windows, the easiest way to pack your FMA content to a ZIP file is by selecting everything in the `fancymenu_animation` folder and then **right-clicking** the `metadata.json` file.
-In the context menu that opens, click on **Send To -> Compressed ZIP Folder**.
+Create a ZIP containing the folder's contents. `metadata.json`, `frames/`, and the optional `intro_frames/` directory must be at the ZIP root, not inside another directory.

+On Windows, select the contents of `fancymenu_animation`, right-click the selection, and choose **Send to -> Compressed (zipped) folder**.

 <br>
 <img width="752" alt="Screenshot_6" src="https://gist.github.com/assets/35544624/5b7e7670-5403-410e-943c-283bfe6d585c">

-Now there should be a new ZIP file in the `fancymenu_animation` folder called `metadata.zip`, `frames.zip` or `intro_frames.zip`.
+Locate the resulting ZIP file.

 <br>
 <img width="700" alt="Screenshot_7" src="https://gist.github.com/assets/35544624/987f7989-dff7-43b4-a54c-0898969827f5">

-When you open this file, its content should look like this:
+Its root contents should look like this:

 <img width="700" alt="Screenshot_8" src="https://gist.github.com/assets/35544624/f1642a39-e14c-47a7-90f6-8a737e8ec75f">

-Now you need to rename the file to `fancymenu_animation.fma`.
-Make sure to REPLACE the `.zip` with `.fma`, so it's not a ZIP anymore.

-Of course you can change the `fancymenu_animation` part to whatever you want, but make sure it stays a `.fma` file!

-That's it!
-You now have a (hopefully) working FMA file!
+Rename the file to `fancymenu_animation.fma`, replacing the `.zip` extension.
+The base filename can be changed, but the `.fma` extension is required.

+The renamed archive is now ready to use as an FMA file.

 # Using AFMA & FMA Files in FancyMenu

 > [!IMPORTANT]
-> AFMA/FMA files are considered **animated textures**, so you add them via **Image** inputs.
-Almost everything that takes images (PNG, JPEG, GIF, etc.) will also accept FMA and AFMA files.
+> AFMA/FMA files are animated textures, so add them through [**Image** inputs](./elements#image).
+Almost everything that accepts images also accepts AFMA and FMA files.

-You can use AFMA/FMA files like any other animated texture/image format.
-FancyMenu sees it as normal image, so you can use it everywhere you can set a texture to something, like **Image elements or Image menu backgrounds**.

-Make sure the AFMA/FMA file is in `<game-directory>/config/fancymenu/assets/`, because FancyMenu can only pick normal local textures and other resources from its assets directory.
+Use AFMA/FMA files anywhere that accepts an image, including [Image elements](./elements#image) and [Image menu backgrounds](./menu-backgrounds).

+Store the AFMA/FMA file in `<game-directory>/config/fancymenu/assets/` so it appears in FancyMenu's local resource chooser.